AmeerD/AmeerD.github.io/_pages/reading.md

 Note: This is a no research paper zone, just leisure reading :)

 ## Currently Reading
-* Yellowface, R.F.
-Kuang
+* When I'm Gone, Look For Me in the East, Quan Barry

 ## The Backlog
-* When I'm Gone, Look For Me in the East, Quan Barry
+* River of the Gods, Candice Millard
 * The Cloud Revolution, Mark P. Mills
 * The Power Law, Sebastian Mallaby
-* River of the Gods, Candice Millard
 * They Thought They Were Free, Milton Mayer
 * The Gene: An Intimate History, Siddhartha Mukherjee
 * The Emperor of All Maladies, Siddhartha Mukherjee